sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

    ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_excel_1.png)

-   Sensible extracts data from the document and displays it as JSON in the pane to the right.
+   Sensible extracts data from the document using the pre-built config you copied in a previous step.

 Convert to spreadsheet
 ----

-11. Click the **Download** icon to convert the extracted document data to Excel.
+11. Sensible displays the extracted data as JSON in the pane to the right.
+Click the **Download** icon to convert the extracted document data to Excel:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_excel_2.png)